BUSINESS CRIME SOLICITORS: WHITE COLLAR DEFENCE & CORPORATE INVESTIGATIONS

-If you or your business is facing investigation for a serious crime, such as money laundering or corporate manslaughter, Draycott Browne is here to help.
+If you or your business is facing investigation for a business crime, our Business Crime Solicitors are here to help.
 We will provide you with advice and representation through every step of the following proceedings:

 - Police station attendance